Record All-Star: Davis scores 52, West tops East 192-182 - News 12 Now

 Not this time.
-It was Davis hoisting the trophy, to the delight of his New Orleans fans.
+It was Davis hoisting the trophy, thanks to his West teammates deferring to their host time and again.

-“It was a lot of fun,” Davis said.
-“My teammates did a great job of looking for me.”
+“It shows our guys recognize what the weekend is about,” West coach Steve Kerr said

 Durant had a triple-double with 21 points, 10 rebounds and 10 assists.
-Stephen Curry added 21 points for the West — where a subplot emerged as DeMarcus Cousins played only two minutes, prompting some speculation that a trade sending him out of Sacramento might be looming.
+Stephen Curry added 21 points for the West.
+And after the game, word came that Sacramento is trading All-Star center DeMarcus Cousins to New Orleans as part of a deal that will involve five players and two draft picks.

+Cousins played only two minutes.
+The New Orleans fans will see much more of him soon enough.

-Antetokounmpo had 30 points for the East, with 12 dunks in his night.
-LeBron James scored 23 points to become the first All-Star to eclipse 300 in a career, Kyrie Irving had 22 points and 14 assists, and Isaiah Thomas scored 20 for the East.
+Antetokounmpo had 30 points for the East.
+James scored 23 — including a 3-pointer from the midcourt logo — while Cleveland teammate Kyrie Irving added 22 points and 14 assists.

+“There were a few too many transition baskets allowed,” East coach Brad Stevens deadpanned.
+“But I think that was strictly coaching.”

 Davis became the story that overshadowed The Story coming into this game, that being the Durant-Westbrook whatever.

-And if there is any animus remaining between Durant and Westbrook, it was hidden.
-They passed each other the ball and slapped hands in the pregame layup line, and not long after Westbrook checked into the game the former Oklahoma City teammates provided one of the game’s top highlights — a give-and-go, capped by Durant lobbing the ball to set Westbrook up for a dunk.
+If any animus remains between Durant and Westbrook, it was hidden.
+They passed each other the ball in the pregame layup line, and not long after Westbrook checked into the game the former Oklahoma City teammates provided one of the game’s top highlights — a give-and-go, capped by Durant lobbing the ball to set Westbrook up for a dunk.

 Added Durant: “It was a great basketball play.
 He was open so I threw him the lob.
 He can jump really high so yeah, good play.”